Abu Zubaydah: Biography and early activities

 According to his younger brother Hesham, they had eight siblings.
 Hesham remembers his older brother "as a happy-go-lucky guy, and something of a womanizer".
 Born in Saudi Arabia, Zubaydah is reported to have studied computer science in Mysore, India, prior to his travel to Afghanistan/Pakistan at the age of 20 in 1991.
 In 1991 he joined the mujahideen and fought against Afghan Communist Government forces during the Afghan Civil War, perhaps serving under Mohamad Kamal Elzahabi.
-In 1992, Zubaydah was injured in an Afghan mortar attack, which left shrapnel in his head and caused severe memory loss, as well as the loss of the ability to speak for over one year.
+In 1992, Zubaydah was injured in an Afghan mortar attack, which left shrapnel in his head, damaged his left eye and caused severe memory loss, as well as the loss of the ability to speak for over one year.

 Zubaydah eventually became involved in the training camp known as the Khalden training camp, where he oversaw the flow of recruits and obtained passports and paperwork for men transferring out of Khalden.
 He may also have worked as an instructor there.
 Although originally described as an al-Qaeda training camp, this alleged connection, which has been used as justification for holding Zubaydah and others as enemy combatants, has come under scrutiny from multiple sources, and the camp may have shut its doors in 2001 in response to an ideological division with al-Qaeda.

 By 1999, the United States government was attempting to surveil Zubaydah.
 By March 2000, United States officials were reporting that Zubaydah was a "senior bin Laden official", the "former head of Egypt-based Islamic Jihad", a "trusted aide" to bin Laden with "growing power", who had "played a key role in the East Africa embassy attacks".
 Zubaydah was convicted in absentia in Jordan and sentenced to death by a Jordanian court for his role in plots to bomb U.S. and Israeli targets there.
 A senior Middle East security official said Zubaydah had directed the Jordanian cell and was part of "bin Laden's inner circle".